 To further complicate Epicor’s challenge, they needed flexibility and adaptability in the solution to retain an effective and stable back-office during a period of rapid business growth, both organically and through M&A activity.

 Today, Epicor leverages solutions from SOFTRAX to augment their internal use of Epicor’s own ERP suite.
 This automation infrastructure has stood the test of time.
 It spans the integration of multiple acquisitions, each bringing different product sets and requirements to Epicor and SOFTRAX.
-Data migration and update functionality tied to the solutions helps to provide a seamless onboarding of these acquisitions with minimal disruption to the overall business.
-Read more about the challenges that led Epicor to implement SOFTRAX’s leading revenue management software.
+Data migration and update functionality tied to the solutions help to provide a seamless onboarding of these acquisitions with minimal disruption to the overall business.

 Explore testimonials from more companies like Epicor who rely on SOFTRAX products to meet their billing and revenue recognition challenges in the Customer Case Study Library.